e-mission/e-mission-docs/docs/dev/publicdashboard/Working_with_public_dashboard.md

 ```

 2. About the `docker-compose.yml` file:
- - This is useful in case, you want to execute the scripts to run all the required notebooks, without making any changes in the existing notebooks.
+ - This is useful if you want to execute the scripts to run all the required notebooks, without making any changes in the existing notebooks.
  - Note: We use cron jobs to execute the different notebooks in a scheduled way daily to generate the charts.
  ```
 services: